 It is essential to use Vitamin E oil for your dogs itching only sparingly.
 Too much Vitamin E can cause blood-clotting problems in your pup.

 Epsom salt, also known as bath salt, is a chemical compound that can help your dog’s skin heal.
 It will also reduce swelling caused by allergies and soothe tender skin.

 To reap the benefits, add some salt to your dog’s bath.

-Licorice root is one of the most effective herbal remedies for allergies in dogs.
+Licorice root is one of the dogs’ most effective herbal remedies for allergies.
 It was used by ancient Egyptians to treat liver, kidney, and lung diseases.
-It is helpful in wound healing and soothing dermatitis symptoms like itching and inflammation.
+It is helpful in wound healing and mild dermatitis symptoms like itching and inflammation.

-To calm itching or allergies, you can apply licorice root topicals to your dog’s skin.
+You can apply licorice root topicals to your dog’s skin to calm itching or allergies.

 Witch hazel is an excellent remedy for dry, itchy skin in dogs.
-This plant has anti-inflammatory properties, which can speed up the healing of your dog’s itchy spots.
+This plant has anti-inflammatory properties, healing your dog’s itchy spots.
 However, excessive use can cause dryness.
-Therefore, it is best to be cautious and not use it as a long-term treatment.
+Therefore, it is best to avoid using it as a long-term treatment.

 Witch hazel can be found in most pharmacies.

 It is crucial to make sure it does not contain alcohol as this can cause an irritation to your dogs skin.